ricardocabral/iskdaemon/README.md

 # Support or Donate

-Help on improving this software is needed, feel free to submit patches.
+Help on improving this software is needed, feel free to submit patches to either the documentation or code.
+Thanks!

 Money donations are also welcome: